JONSASSE/432-2018/slides/class05/README.md

 - Using Tukey's HSD (Honestly Significant Differences) approach for pairwise comparisons of subgroup means
 - "Plot, early and often"

-### How confident are you about your ability to successfully complete Homework 1, due Friday 2018-01-26 at 1 PM?
+### How confident are you about your ability to successfully complete Homework 1?

 Response | Count | %
 --------------------------------------: | -----: | -----: